 Note: Of course, if there is a future feature that must be known about at the outset, then the development team should know it is coming and I’ll talk about how to include that.

-Enough preamble, below are the sections I suggest for a simple product requirements document:
+Enough preamble, below are the steps I suggest for a simple PRD:

 However, I encourage you to include all of the sections in your document unless you have a good reason for not including a specific section.
 The PRD tool we’ve developed is a bit more robust than the above list, which makes it a powerful resource during the planning process.